Any time you take your car further afield, you'll probably find yourself on a motorway.

 Renault Austral

 It takes a special car to stand out in the hotly contested mid-size SUV class.
 The Renault Austral is a substantially better car than the Kadjar it replaced.
 It has a modern, stylish interior, excellent material quality and, most importantly, a soft-yet-stable suspension setup that soaks up the miles.
-The 200hp full-hybrid setup offers great off-the-line acceleration around town with enough horsepower to pull comfortably to motorway speeds – all with strong fuel economy and without the complexity of recharging.
+The 200hp self-charging-hybrid setup offers great off-the-line acceleration around town with enough horsepower to pull comfortably to motorway speeds – all with strong fuel economy and without the complexity of recharging.

 Shop used Renault Austral cars or read our Renault Austral review